Information-Theoretic Measures in AI: A Practical Decision Framework: Declarations

 \bmhead{Funding} This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

 \bmhead{Competing interests} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

-\bmhead{Data availability} No datasets were generated or analysed during the current study.
-All tools, libraries, and reference implementations cited are publicly available; the relevant repositories and software references are listed in the bibliography.
+\bmhead{Data availability} The multi-agent reinforcement learning data underlying the case study in Section~\ref{sec:case-study} and the computation underlying Scenario 2 of Section~\ref{sec:examples} were generated by the authors and are available, together with the analysis code, as supplementary material.
+The multi-agent environment and agent implementations used to generate that data are supplied by the open-source, GPLv3-licensed GameBrains platform~\citep{gamebrains2026}, publicly available at \url{https://github.com/dentros/gamebrains}.
+All other tools, libraries, and reference implementations cited are publicly available; the relevant repositories and software references are listed in the bibliography.

-\bmhead{Author contributions} \textbf{Nikolaos Al.\ Papadopoulos:} Conceptualization, Methodology, Investigation, Data curation, Writing -- original draft. \textbf{Konstantinos E.\ Psannis:} Supervision, Writing -- review \& editing.
+\bmhead{Author contributions} \textbf{Nikolaos Al.\ Papadopoulos:} Conceptualization, Methodology, Investigation, Data curation, Writing - original draft. \textbf{Konstantinos E.\ Psannis:} Supervision, Writing - review \& editing.

 \bmhead{Declaration of generative AI and AI-assisted technologies in the writing process} During the preparation of this manuscript the authors used Claude Sonnet 4.6 (Anthropic) for language editing, grammar, formatting, and syntactic revision, and Manus (1.6 lite) for workflow automation.
 The authors reviewed and edited all outputs and take full responsibility for the content of this publication.
 The use of these tools did not influence the scientific findings or conclusions.